vanessacolina/pmchecklist/README.md

 Trigger, rules, feedback, loop.
 Details make the product.
 Bonus: Ever heard about easter eggs?

 #####Transitions
-Motion shouldn't be only beautiful, it have to builds meaning about the spatial relationships, functionality, and intention of the system.
+Motion shouldn't be only beautiful, it should build meaning about the spatial relationships, functionality, and intention of the system.

 ###Analyse